jobrogi/GhillieStudios/Docs/AutoSnapRuntime/AutoSnapRuntime---Changelog.md

 - Fixed Setting `Debug Mouse Trace` (type bool).
 Will now show persistent Line traces on clicks.
 It will also Log useful information about the trace in the console log.
 - Fixed a bug that allows you to select another selectable object while trying to select a gizmo actor handle.
 - Fixed a bug that wont let you select gizmo components if they are within a dragable actor object.
+  - Added a two Trace System to solve this problem.
+Also Updated traces to use Multi Sphere tracing rather than a single line trace.
+One Trace searches for Gizmo and the other searches for the actors.
+- Added zooming to the camera controller.
+- Depreciated `Flip Flop` Blueprint Events in `ARuntimeGizmoActor` class.
+- Updated `L_ExampleLevel` Map
 <div style="margin-top: 2rem;"></div>

 ## [1.0.3] – QoL + Added Settings & Bonus Features